2010 Heartland Championship

 The 2010 Heartland Championship was the fifth edition of the New Zealand provincial rugby union competition, since the 2006 reconstruction.
 The teams represented the 12 amateur rugby unions.

-In Round One, the teams were split into two pools of 6 teams in a round-robin format (30 games, from 30 August to 25 September).
+In Round 1, the teams were split into two pools of 6 teams in a round-robin format (30 games, from 30 August to 25 September).

-In Round Two, the first three teams in each pool of Round One competed for the Meads Cup, the others competed for the Lochore Cup.
-Each team met the teams from the other pool of Round One in a round-robin format (18 games, from 2 October to 16 October).
-The first four teams in Round Two went on to the semifinals and then the winners went on to the grand final which was played on 31 October.
+In Round 2, the first three teams in each pool of Round 1 competed for the Meads Cup, the others competed for the Lochore Cup.
+Each team met the teams from the other pool of Round 1 in a round-robin format (18 games, from 2 October to 16 October).
+The first four teams in Round 2 went on to the semifinals, the winners of which went on to the grand final on 31 October.

-The winning teams were Whanganui in the Meads Cup, and Wairarapa-Bush in the Lochore Cup.
+The winning teams were North Otago in the Meads Cup, and Wairarapa-Bush in the Lochore Cup.